sudar-coder321/CKD_prediction/README.md

 In this App various methods such as Random Forest Classfifer and K nearest Neighbours have been compared to decide which give better accuracy.

-It was found that Random Forest Classifier Algorithm performed better on the data compared to KNN classifier.
+It was found that Random Forest Classifier Algorithm with the numebr if trees increased to 41 performed better on the data compared to KNN classifier.

 ## Output of the project